mdn/dom-examples/README.md

 This current works only on Chrome/Chrome Mobile.
 To get this code running successfully, you'll need to run the code through a web server (localhost will work.)

 ## Phrase matcher demo
-The same comments as above apply to this demo too — this is another demo that relies on speech recognition, written for a research team at the University of Nebraska at Kearney.
+Speak the phrase and then see if the recognition engine successfully recognises it — this is another demo that relies on speech recognition, written for a research team at the University of Nebraska at Kearney.

+This current works only on Chrome/Chrome Mobile.
+To get this code running successfully, you'll need to run the code through a web server (localhost will work.)

 [Run phrase matcher demo live](https://mdn.github.io/web-speech-api/phrase-matcher/)